Su Ching-chuan: Political career

 In 2012, Su visited the Philippines as part of a delegation with fellow lawmakers Hsu Shao-ping and Liao Cheng-ching.
 Following the Guang Da Xing No. 28 incident in 2013, he proposed that the Taiwanese government utilize air and naval forces to protect Taiwanese fishing boats during the bluefin tuna season, from March to June.
 He described the Philippines as "a gangster" and "a savage country."
 When the Sheng Fong No. 12, a Taiwanese vessel, was flagged for inspection by the Philippine Coast Guard in 2015, Su stated that the Taiwanese government should demand the immediate and unconditional release of the boat and its crew.

 Though it was reported in March 2015 that Su was considering running for reelection to the Legislative Yuan from his native Pingtung County, by August, his willingness to contest a geographical constituency in Southern Taiwan had been reduced.
 Su's placement on the party list was still considered likely weeks before the list was due to be finalized.

-He contested the Pingtung County magistracy in 2018, losing to incumbent Pan Meng-an.
+He contested the Pingtung County magistracy in 2018, losing to incumbent Pan Men-an.
 Su ran for the same office in 2022.
 He garnered 206,460 votes (46.59%) to Democratic Progressive Party candidate Chou Chun-mi's 217,537 votes (49.09) with New Power Party candidate Chan Chih-chun finishing third at 19,156 votes (4.32%).
 After the preliminary results were announced, Su claimed that there were several errors in the vote counting process and petitioned for a recount.
 The Pingtung District Court dismissed Su's request on 8 December 2022.
+Su returned to the Legislative Yuan in 2024, via the Kuomintang party list, and again served as a convenor of the Social Welfare and Environmental Hygiene Committee.

+Su has served vice chair of the Kuomintang Policy Committee.